nicolgit/Azure-B2C-playground/setup-apiscientificcalculator.md

 ![create vs project](assets/img04.png)

 # (2) Create a ASP Net Core API not authenticated
-Via Visual Studio create a solution of type ""ASP.NET Core Web Application"", type API, with NO Authentication.
+Via Visual Studio create a solution of type "ASP.NET Core Web Application", type API, with NO Authentication.

 # (3) Create a policy: B2C\_1\_signin-default
 **You don't need to create an additional policy, just use the policy already created** (B2C_1_signin-default).